bahdotsh/termgpt/README.md

 ### Questions

-You can ask any question to ChatGPT with rgpt (try avoiding the use of '?' for now).
+For now you can ask ChatGPT anything related to managing your operating system or writing code.
+Eventually you'll be able to ask any question to ChatGPT (couple more prompts to go) with rgpt (P.S try to avoid using '?' at the end of your questions for now).

 ```bash
 rgpt <any question>